/

 • Feel fulfilled knowing how their work fits into the bigger picture.

-So, in this post, we unpack the actual steps for transforming your current internal communications into a strategic asset that helps good people get great work done.
+In this post, I’ll walk you through the steps to turn your internal communications into a strategic asset that helps good people do great work.

 What are internal communications?